readytensor/rt-repo-assessment/README.md

 This project implements an **AI-driven assessment framework** to analyze GitHub repositories for AI/ML and data science projects using **Large Language Models (LLMs)** and **rule-based techniques**.
 It evaluates key software quality dimensions to ensure adherence to **best practices** and industry standards.

+See [this](https://app.readytensor.ai/publications/best-practices-for-ai-project-code-repositories-0llldKKtn8Xb) article for more information on the Assessment framework.

 ### Core Evaluation Categories

 Each repository is assessed across five **critical dimensions** to guarantee excellence: